playgameservices/play-games-plugin-for-unity/README.md

 select the **iOS** platform, and click **Player Settings**.
 Find the **Bundle Identifier** setting and enter your bundle identifier there.

-Next, click the **Window | Google Play Games | Setup  - iOS **setup menu item.
-This will display the iOS setup screen, where you must input:
+Next, click the **Window | Google Play Games | Setup  - iOS setup menu item.

+Enter the Constants class name.
+This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
+The format of the name is <namespace>.<classname>.

+Enter the resource definition data.
+This is the Objective-C  data from the play console which contains the resource IDs as well as the Client ID.

+This data is found in the play console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Objective-C.

+After pasting the data into the text area, click the **Setup** button.

 * Your client ID (e.g. "46798138751-afwa4iejsfjskj.apps.googleusercontent.com")
 * Your bundle identifier (e.g. "com.example.AwesomeGame")